Reviewable/Reviewable/docs/files.md

 :----:|---------
 r1    | An immutable revision (even if the branch is rebased).
 _r1_  | A provisional revision whose commits may still change.
-~r1~  | Outdated revision, no longer part of the pull request due to being force-pushed out.
+<s>r1</s> | Outdated revision, no longer part of the pull request due to being force-pushed out.
 Retained so you can still diff against it.
-<span style="font-size: 1.25em">👁</span> | A (virtual) last revision that you marked as reviewed for each file, defaulting to ⊥.
+<i class="cell reviewed icon"/> | A (virtual) last revision that you marked as reviewed for each file, defaulting to ⊥.
 You can click it to set the diff bounds to be between the last reviewed revision and the latest revision for each file, or drag-select to any other revision of your choice.
 ⊥     | This is the base version for a file in the target branch of the PR.
 The exact commit may depend on the right diff bound if the pull request has been rebased.

 You can also drag in the diff header to bulk-select the diff bounds.
 Doing so in the header will set the diff bounds for all files as close as possible to the new setting.
 Many reviewers choose to set diff bounds this way instead of file-by-file to see one coherent set of diffs at a time.